Support and Preparation for the Flu and other Viral and Respiratory Infections

 Elderberry has also been shown to ease viral and respiratory symptoms.
 Elderberry is also an all-around great option for supporting the body through illness as it contains flavonoids and many vitamins that support the body and promote antiviral activity.
 Another great option for fighting any upper respiratory infection is Andrographis, commonly known as kalmegh (meaning ‘king of bitters’).
 Andrographis’ powers have been attributed to its andrographolide, flavonoids, and other powerful phytochemical constituents that give it antimicrobial, anti-inflammatory, immunomodulatory and other powers.
 Finally, behold our good friends Probiotics, which never cease to amaze us in their ability to support the human body.
 Did you know that probiotics have also been shown to support the respiratory system?
 Yet another reason to try one of the many brands we carry.

 In the 1918 flu pandemic, it was found that lomatium was helpful for treating pneumonia.
-We carry Natural Factors Anti-V formula and by itself in tincture form which contains lomatium.
+We carry it in tincture form.

 Flu and immune support